BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

    column set to `bia:Image`.
 4. After all named datasets are processed, any files that remain unassigned (no dataset membership) are automatically collected into a new Dataset entity titled `"Default dataset"`.
-This is unconditional and requires no config entry.
+The default-dataset step always runs, but the entity is only created when unassigned files remain.
+No config entry is needed.

 ### 1b.
 Assigning additional files to an existing dataset